Travel, experience, conserve with

 Join us as we explore the Forest of Dean and further afield into the Wye Valley to observe a whole variety of different species ranging from wild boar to firecrest.

-We will be based in the heart of the Forest of Dean, ideally situated for short excursions, some on foot.
+Based in the heart of the Forest of Dean, we're ideally situated for short excursions, some on foot.
 The wildlife of this once remote area is truly outstanding, and includes some scarce and sought-after wildlife, including woodland birds, and a unique mammal fauna found nowhere else in the UK.
-Specialities we hope to see include goshawk, peregrine, nightjar, dipper, nightingale, pied flycatcher, firecrest, wood warbler and hawfinch, with mammals including wild boar and even the chance of recently reintroduced beaver and pine marten.
-Depending on which month during the spring and summer, an abundance of dragonflies, butterflies, orchids can be found, including scarce and local species.
+Specialities we hope to see or hear include goshawk, peregrine, dipper, nightingale, pied flycatcher, firecrest, garden warbler, wood warbler and hawfinch, with mammals including wild boar and fallow deer.
+Depending on which month you visit during the spring and summer, an abundance of dragonflies, butterflies, orchids can be found, including scarce and local species.

 Typical Itinerary